Tim Sheens

-Tim Sheens (born 30 October 1950) is an Australian professional rugby league football coach and former player.
+Timothy Sheens (born 30 October 1950) is an Australian professional rugby league football coach and former player.
 Head Coach of the Australia national team between 2009 and 2015, he has also been the head coach of National Rugby League (NRL) clubs, the Penrith Panthers, the Canberra Raiders, the North Queensland Cowboys and the Wests Tigers.
 As a player, Sheens was a prop forward with Sydney's Penrith club in the 1970s and 1980s before he retired and became their coach.

-Sheens returned to the Wests Tigers in 2021 as the Head of Football Operations.

 He then coached the Raiders, taking them to victory in the 1989, 1990 and 1994 premierships.
 With the Tigers he won the 2005 premiership.
-Sheens also set a new record for most games in Australian rugby league premiership history and also coached the New South Wales Blues for the 1991 State of Origin series.
+Sheens also set a new record for most games in Australian rugby league premiership history (which has since been broken by Wayne Bennett) and also coached the New South Wales Blues for the 1991 State of Origin series.
 In June 2015 he accepted a role with Super League club the Salford Red Devils to become Director of Rugby leading to his eventual resignation as the coach of the Australian National Team in October later that year.
-In September 2016 it was announced that he would join then Super League club the Hull Kingston Rovers and he formally stepped down from his role at Salford Red Devils as they confronted Hull Kingston Rovers in the £1M Game relegation decider.
+In September 2016 it was announced that he would join then Super League club Hull Kingston Rovers and he formally stepped down from his role at Salford Red Devils as they confronted Hull Kingston Rovers in the £1M Game relegation decider.
 Salford Red Devils won the game but Sheens confirmed his decision to coach Hull Kingston Rovers in 2017, in the Championship.

 It was announced that Sheens would return to the Wests Tigers in 2021 working in pathways, development, and talent identification.
-Sheens was later announced as the club's coach for the 2023 and 2024 seasons.
+Sheens was later announced as the club's coach for the 2023 and 2024 seasons, but he stepped down from the coaching role at the end of 2023.